covidatlas/li/docs/source-criteria.md

 Any source added to the scraper must meet the following criteria:

-## 1. Sources must be government or health organizations
+## 1. Sources must be government, health organizations, or globally recognized and trustworthy

-No news articles, no aggregated sources, no Wikipedia.
+No news articles, no uncredited/questionable aggregated sources, no Wikipedia.

+Examples of trustworthy aggregated sources: New York Times (NYT), Johns Hopkins (JHU).

 ## 2. Sources must provide the number of cases at a bare minimum